Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Introduction

-One approach to identify chiral p-wave pairing is to apply a perturbation that affects the $p_x$ and $p_y$ components of the superconducting order parameter in different manner~\cite{Sigrist1991}.
+One approach to identify chiral pairing (e.g. $p_x+ip_y$, $d_{xz}+id_{yz}$) is to apply a perturbation that affects the $p_x$ ($d_{xz}$) and $p_y$ ($d_{yz}$) components of the superconducting order parameter in different manner~\cite{Sigrist1991}.
 For example, in-plane uniaxial strain breaks the tetragonal symmetry of \SRO~and may therefore lift the degeneracy between the two components~\cite{Hicks2014}.
 However, the conclusion drawn from strain measurements is not conclusive.
 On the one hand, muon spin relaxation under strain indicates a splitting between an upper superconducting transition and a lower one breaking time-reversal symmetry~\cite{Grinenko2021}.
-On the other hand, dedicated thermodynamic study has failed to observe any signature ascribable to two successive transitions~\cite{Li2021,Mueller:23}, while a number of other measurements did not reveal the expected linear cusp associated with the upper transition~\cite{Hicks2014, Steppke2017,Watson2018}.
+On the other hand, dedicated thermodynamic study has failed to observe any signature ascribable to two successive transitions~\cite{Li2021,Mueller:23}, while a number of other measurements did not reveal the expected linear cusp associated with the purported upper transition~\cite{Hicks2014, Steppke2017,Watson2018}.
 Apart from in-plane strain, similar symmetry breaking is also achieved with the application of in-plane magnetic field~\cite{Agterberg:98,Kaur:05}.
 Interestingly, once again no clear secondary transition has been observed in the most up-to-date specific heat experiment under in-plane fields~\cite{Yonezawa2014}.

 Another analogous idea is to inject a supercurrent which can also lift the degeneracy of the two chiral components.
-In the past, the tunneling spectrum of a single-component superconductor subject to a supercurrent has been studied~\cite{Anthore:03,Zhang2004}.
-In this work, we study the effect of in-plane d.c.~supercurrent on a two-dimensional chiral p-wave superconductor.
-Generally speaking, the leading order impact of a supercurrent $J$ is captured by the following terms in the free energy (assuming a charge neutral system),
+Several previous literature have studied the tunneling spectrum of a single-component superconductor subject to a supercurrent~\cite{Anthore:03,Zhang2004} and the supercurrent-induced phase transitions between different pairing states in multiband $s$-wave superconductors~\cite{Yer2022,Yer2023}.
+In this work, we study the effect of in-plane d.c.~supercurrent on chiral superconducting states.
+While our calculations will be based on a $p_x+ip_y$ state, the conclusions can be generalized to $d_{xz}+id_{yz}$ and other chiral states.
+Compared to the unaxial strain, supercurrent bias may be a more advantageous perturbing probe, as the former may suffer from strain inhomogeneity that could hinder the identification of signatures associated with chiral pairing.